Electronic band structure and exciton properties of $Pna2_1$ CaSnN$_2$: Abstract

 \section{Abstract}

-The electronic band structure of CaSnN$_2$ in the wurtzite based $Pna2_1$ structure is calculated using the Quasiparticle Self-consistent (QS)$GW^{\rm BSE}$ method including ladder diagrams in the screened Coulomb interaction $W^{\rm BSE}$ and is found to have a direct gap of 2.680 eV at $\Gamma$, which corresponds to blue light wavelength of 463 nm and makes it an attractive candidate for sustainable blue light-emitting diodes (LEDs), avoiding Ga and In.
-The valence band maximum has $a_1$ symmetry and gives allowed transitions to the conduction band minimum for light polarized along the {\bf c}-direction.
+The electronic band structure of CaSnN$_2$ in the wurtzite based $Pna2_1$ structure is calculated using the Quasiparticle Self-consistent (QS)$GW^{\rm BSE}$ method including ladder diagrams in the screened Coulomb interaction $W^{\rm BSE}$ and is found to have a direct gap of 2.59 eV at $\Gamma$, which corresponds to blue light wavelength of 478 nm and makes it an attractive candidate for sustainable blue light-emitting diodes (LEDs), avoiding Ga and In.
 The valence band splitting is analyzed in terms of symmetry labeling and the effective mass tensor is calculated for several bands at $\Gamma$.
+The valence band maximum has $a_1$ symmetry and gives allowed transitions to the conduction band minimum (also of $a_1$ symmetry) for light polarized along the {\bf c}-direction.
+While this is unfavorable for light emission with transverse electric (TE) or s-polarization from the basal plane, this would not be an impediment if another surface than the basal plane is used.
+Furthermore the crystal field splitting between the $a_1$ and $b_1$ states, corresponding to polarizations along {\bf c} and {\bf a} respectively, reverses under an applied uniaxial tensile strain of 3.7\% along the {\bf c} direction, which might occur under biaxial compressive strain in the basal plane.
 The optical dielectric function including electron-hole interaction effects is also reported and the excitons are analyzed, including several dark excitons.